DFE-Digital/education-benchmarking-and-insights/documentation/quality-assurance/release-test-plans/00011_release-test-plan.md

 - Any new functionality not targeted for this release.

 ## Test Strategy

 - Functional Testing:
   - Features: Test updated features for correct functionality.
-  - Regression: Verify that existing functionality remains intact with new changes.
 - Smoke Testing: Execute smoke tests to validate the basic functionality of the application post-deployment.

 ## Entry and Exit Criteria

 **Entry Criteria:**
 - All code changes for release are completed and deployed to the pre-production environment.
 - Pre-production environment is set up with required data.